 - Shallow: Self-reported data passed along by suppliers can provide limited visibility into real ESG issues.

 - Sloppy: Data campaigns of this nature routinely suffer from dirty data, requiring substantial resources to clean before it’s usable.

 - Simplistic: Questions posed to the supply chain should be tailored to a company’s goals, otherwise they run the risk of providing answers that are too high-level and don’t address specific concerns.

 - Submerged: It’s notoriously difficult to obtain quality data from the earliest links of the supply chain, specifically minerals sourcing — a key risk area for forced labor issues.

 - Silent: If ESG reporting is not understood by your suppliers, they may not be able to even reply to your requests for data.

 Overcoming these challenges requires strong knowledge not only of ESG topics, but also how to acquire data.
 Companies can look to support its data acquisition strategy through the monitoring of government watchlists or media channels.
 In this way, they obtain actionable insights faster and validate supplier reported data through independent means.

-You can read more about how Assent uses this strategy in its ESG solution here.
 With a focus on building a strong data foundation to build defendable ESG disclosures, Assent’s solution starts with a strong ESG data foundation that supports healthy growth over time.
 Assent’s solution provides a 360˚ view of ESG supply chain risk.